-C - Protect the heart The administration of sodium zirconium Statement 9 In the presence of electrocardiographic changes (such as, for example, increased T wave amplitude, QRS widening, PR prolongation, flattening and loss of P wave and constitutions of the property of the prope Statement 19 cyclosilicate (SZC) (10 g tid for 48 hours) reduces serum potassium concentrations after 1 hour and normokalemia can be achieved, in most patients, within a period of 24 to 48 hours. sinusoidal waves) it is necessary to promote rapid intravenous administration of calcium gluconate or calcium chloride, with the aim of stabilizing the cell membrane in order to prevent the occurrence of arrhythmias.
-Statement 20 The use of cation exchange resins, such as sodium polystyrene sulfonate or calcium polystyrene sulfonate (onset of action > 4 hours), may be considered.
-Statement 10 In order to identify, avoid or reverse the potentially arrhythmogenic effects caused by hyperkalemia, in addition to intravenous Statement 21 Administration of patiromer (8.4, 16.8, or 25.2 g) may be considered (onset of action: 4-7 hours). therapeutic intervention, it is also necessary to carry out continuous cardiac monitoring.
-The need to stabilize the membrane should not Statement 22 If it is impossible to achieve the potassium reduction objectives using the previous strategies, emergency dialysis should be Statement 11 condition the initiation of measures to promote the movement of potassium into the cells. considered, as long as it is available and the patient has criteria for it.
-01-11-40 An assessment of cardiac function and possible urinary tract obstructions must be E- Prevention of hyperkalemia recurrence Statement 12 carried out, as well as an assessment of the patient's hydration status.
-The administration of potassium scavengers is indicated as a strategy after initiating iRAAS Statement 13 To promote the movement of potassium into cells, administration of 10 IU of rapidacting insulin + 25 g of glucose (for example, a 250 mL solution of 10% glucose) should be administered in 15-30 minutes.
-If blood Statement 23 therapy in patients at high risk of hyperkalemia and can be used when initiating or increasing iRAAS titration. iRAAS dose reduction or discontinuation should be performed as a last resort. glucose is found to be higher than 250 mg/dL, this glucose procedure should not be applied.
+C - Protect the heart Statement 9 In the presence of electrocardiographic changes (such as, for example, increased T wave amplitude, QRS widening, PR prolongation, flattening and loss of P wave and sinusoidal waves) it is necessary to promote rapid intravenous administration of calcium gluconate or calcium chloride , with the aim of stabilizing the cell membrane in order to prevent the occurrence of arrhythmias.
+Statement 10 In order to identify, avoid or reverse the potentially arrhythmogenic effects caused by hyperkalemia, in addition to intravenous therapeutic intervention, it is also necessary to carry out continuous cardiac monitoring.
+Statement 11 The need to stabilize the membrane should not condition the initiation of measures to promote the movement of potassium into the cells.
+Statement 12 An assessment of cardiac function and possible urinary tract obstructions must be carried out, as well as an assessment of the patient's hydration status.
+Statement 13 To promote the movement of potassium into cells, administration of 10 IU of rapid- acting insulin + 25 g of glucose (for example, a 250 mL solution of 10% glucose) should be administered in 15-30 minutes.
+If blood glucose is found to be higher than 250 mg/dL, this glucose procedure should not be applied.
 Start of action: 30 minutes; Duration of action: 2-4 hours.
-Statement 24 In patients with chronic kidney disease or heart failure, a post-event assessment must be carried out to allow the reintroduction of prognosis-modifying therapies and the risk of Statement 14 In patients without hyperglycemia (glucose levels < 250 mg/dL) and to avoid post- recurrence to be reassessed. treatment hypoglycemia, insulin treatment must be accompanied by the administration of 25 g of glucose (50 mL of a 50% solution) within 5 hours.
-Statement 25 Hyperkalemia recurrence events are common, especially in the first 6 months after discharge.
-Persistent and recurrent increase in potassium values is associated with a high risk of Statement 15 In the presence of severe hyperkalemia, a beta-2 agonist should be used, such as salbutamol 10-20 mg nebulized.
-Onset of action: 15-30 minutes; Duration of action: 4-6 h). mortality.
-Based on these highly consensual 25 statements, Statement 16 In the presence of metabolic acidosis (pH<7.1 and HCO3 <10), intravenous administration of 50-100 mmol of sodium bicarbonate should be considered. volved experts developed a visual tool with the recomn dations for the management of HK in an emergency cor (Fig. 2).
-Consensus was defined as at least 65% of ag strongly agree.
-D - Remove K+ - from the body Diuretics may be considered for the treatment of mild to moderate hyperkalemia in individuals with adequate renal function.
-In patients with volume overload or hypertension, it may be I NO POSITIVE SHOW STRONG POCCANITION THAT HE IS NO possible to administer furosemide 40 mg or an equivalent dose of another diuretic one or more times.
+Statement 14 In patients without hyperglycemia (glucose levels < 250 mg/dL) and to avoid post- treatment hypoglycemia, insulin treatment must be accompanied by the administration of 25 g of glucose (50 mL of a 50% solution) within 5 hours.
+Statement 15 In the presence of severe hyperkalemia, a beta- 2 agonist should be used, such as salbutamol 10-20 mg nebulized.
+Onset of action: 15-30 minutes; Duration of action: 4-6 h).
+Statement 16 In the presence of metabolic acidosis (pH<7.1 and HCO3 <10), intravenous administration of 50-100 mmol of sodium bicarbonate should be considered.
+D - Remove K+ - from the body Statement 17 Diuretics may be considered for the treatment of mild to moderate hyperkalemia in individuals with adequate renal function.
+In patients with volume overload or hypertension, it may be possible to administer furosemide 40 mg or an equivalent dose of another diuretic one or more times.
 In some cases, it may be necessary to apply furosemide infusion continuously.
-It is and worsening of renal function.

-and the intended objective.
+It is necessary to consider the risk of hypovolemia and worsening of renal function.
+Statement 18 Oral administration of potassium scavengers can promote the removal of excess potassium from the body, depending on their availability and the intended objective.